 Each family is different, but gaining control over a person’s finances or bills can bring peace of mind to families.
 They know that their loved one is protected from being taken advantage of financially, and they can rest assured that the person will have help making difficult decisions that could endanger him or her.

 However, there is often hostility and strife when families go through guardianship proceedings, especially when different family members disagree about the measures to be taken.
 At Stange Law Firm, PC, we understand what families are going through.
 Our lawyers can work closely with you to protect your rights and interests.

 A child’s guardian can become an important person at any age.
 Here is more information about guardianships: Missouri Law Summary on Guardianships, Illinois Law Summary: Guardianships and Voluntary Relinquishment, and Paul Walker’s Mother Petitions to Become Granddaughter’s Guardian.

 Contact our Multi-State Guardianship Lawyers/Attorneys Today

-Contact us online or by phone to schedule a consultation at our convenient locations throughout Missouri, Illinois, Kansas, Oklahoma, or Nebraska in St. Louis, Chicago, Kansas City, Springfield, Columbia, Wichita, Topeka, Oklahoma City, Tulsa, Omaha, Lincoln, and beyond.
+Contact us online or by phone to schedule a consultation at our convenient locations throughout Missouri, Illinois, Kansas, Oklahoma, Nebraska, or Indiana in St. Louis, Indianapolis, Chicago, Kansas City, Springfield, Columbia, Wichita, Topeka, Oklahoma City, Tulsa, Omaha, Lincoln, and beyond.